indrora/ponzu/docs/content/docs/spec.md

 ## Security

-A common vulnerability in Tar and other formats is path traversal attacks.
-These attacks are often the result of something similar to files named `../../../../../etc/sshd/authorized-keys` and the like.

-Ponzu considers these paths unsafe.
-A Ponzu archive must only create a sub-tree.
-This may concern those who maintain package management around tar: Traditionally, package systems built around tar have used relative paths or paths of / to start the archive.

-All Ponzu archives are given a prefix.
-This prefix could be interpeted as a suggestion – e.g. an archive with the prefix `libgizmo-1.33.7` may be overridden with simply `libgizmo` or even ignored should the implementation decide to do so.
-Should an implementation wish, it could override the prefix with no or little ill effect.

 Not described here is verifying archive authenticity or provenance.
 A compliant implementation may add additional records for such things as digital signatures.
 As an example, additional, implementation-dependent keys may be added to the Start of Archive record to add a digital signature for the complete archive.
 This is not covered in version 1 of this specification.

+### Paths

+A common vulnerability in Tar and other formats is path traversal attacks.
+These attacks are often the result of something similar to files named `../../../../../etc/sshd/authorized-keys` and the like.

+Paths (including the archive prefix) in Ponzu archives MUST be fully resolved (containing no `..` portions.)
+A leading `/` is always to be interpreted as `./` except for symbolic and hard links.

+This may concern those who maintain package management around tar:
+Traditionally, package systems built around tar have used relative paths or paths of / to start the archive.
+In this case, it is up to the implementation to provide a declared "safe" way of handling this situation.

-## Checksums
+### Checksums

 All checksums in version 1 of Ponzu are BLAKE2b-512 as defined by [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693).